 |The most common European haplogroup, greatly increasing in frequency on an east to west gradient.
 Branches to |

-- Z301.
-My maternal grandfather William F. Drueke has this DNA: U106, Z301, L48, Z9, Z30, Z2, Z7, CTS10893, A6389, BY3323.
-My great great great grandfather Johann Drüecke was born in 1743 in Elspe, Westphalia, Germany.
+- R-Z301.
+My maternal grandfather William F. Drueke has this DNA: U106, Z301, L48, Z9, Z30, Z2, Z7, CTS10893, A6389, BY3323 (323 BC).
+My great great great grandfather Johann DrŘecke was born in 1743 in Elspe, Westphalia, Germany.
 Westphalia is part of Old Saxony.
 Based on my maternal cousin Paul Drueke's Y-DNA test at Family tree DNA.
 Most of Paul's Y-DNA matches at FTDNA are from England.
 The Saxons invaded and settled the south and east of England from the early 5th century up to the Norman conquest in 1066.

 - DF27 Gallic & Iberian.
-My wife Marilyn's father has this DNA: DF27, Y5058/A641, Y5061, BY61861 (178 AD), BY105120.
-Her great grandfather Edmond Carroll was born in 1835 in Stonepark, County, Limerick, Ireland.
-Based on my wife Marilyn's second cousin, once removed, Michael Patrick Carroll's Y-DNA test at Family Tree DNA.
+My wife Marilyn's father has this DNA: DF27, Y5058/A641, Y5061, BY61861, FT79210 (950 AD).
+This is based on the Y-DNA of her second cousin, once removed, Michael Patrick Carroll.
+Her great grandfather Edmond Carroll was born in 1835 in Ballyneety, County, Limerick, Ireland.
 Michael matches men named Ryan, O'Dwyer, Lee/Leary, Gorman, and Kennedy, as well as Carroll.
 According to ancient pedigrees, these men descend from Breassal Breac who lived in Leinster around 200 or 100 BC.
 They settled in the 13th or 14th century in County Tipperary and County Limerick

 - U152 Italo-Celtic